nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 369
 00:21:11,984 --> 00:21:15,261
-[SPEAKER_00]: It should work out pretty smooth.
+[SPEAKER_00]: If it all works alright it should work out pretty smooth.

 370
 00:21:15,241 --> 00:21:21,252
-[SPEAKER_01]: following two weeks then we gotta check for the ACH thing if that kind of bleeds over so I mean I feel like
+[SPEAKER_01]: following two weeks then we Checksmith or the ACH thing if that kind of bleeds over so I mean I feel like

 371
 00:21:21,232 --> 00:21:23,787